 - Handwashing and sanitizing.
 Everyone who enters the building will need to wash hands, and we’ll continue to incorporate handwashing into our curriculum.
 Hand sanitizer dispensers will be available at entry areas and throughout the center.

 - Increased cleaning & disinfecting.
 Staff will continue to clean throughout the day.
 Toys, playground equipment, and other high-touch surfaces will be regularly disinfected and rotated throughout the day.
-We will pause the use of sensory tables, large pillows or stuffed animals, and other materials that are difficult to clean.

 - Increased professional cleaning.
 Professional cleaners will clean and sanitize daily.
 Each center is also scheduled for a deep cleaning before the center reopens.

 - Stay home if sick.
 Children, employees and visitors with a 100-degree Fahrenheit or higher temperature will not be allowed to attend child care or work.
-Children and employees will need to be fever and symptom free for 72 hours without a fever reducing medicine.
+Children and employees will need to be fever and symptom free for 24 hours without a fever reducing medicine.

 - Sick space.
 Centers will have a dedicated space where teachers can care for sick children while being separated from others until child is picked up.

 - Playground restrictions.
 Outdoor play structures will be utilized by one class at a time, with increased time between play to allow for cleaning.